khy05dua/Food-Ordering-System/README.md

 ## Login Details
 For admin:
-"admin"
+"Khyati"
 "password"

 For staff:
-check database
+password:abc123

 ### Notes
-1. This is not ready for production.
-2. All staff created have same default password : abc123
+1. All staff created have same default password : abc123